-- walk calmly no running in hallways
+- walk calmly

 - stay in designated areas

+- follow the directions of the safe use of school equipment

 - report dangerous situations to staff

-Unacceptable Behaviour:

-Inappropriate behaviour can consist of, but is not limited to:
+Unacceptable Behaviour: Inappropriate behaviour can consist of, but is not limited to:

 - rudeness, swearing

 - fighting (or play fighting)

-- lack of respect for others, teasing
+- lack of respect for others

 - throwing objects (rocks, sticks, snowballs, etc.)

-- defiant behaviour, insolence
+- defiant behavior, insolence

-- running in the halls; unauthorized leaving of school grounds; littering
+- running in the halls

+- unauthorized leaving the school grounds

+- damaging school property or equipment
-SAFE & CARING SCHOOLS ARE -

-FREE FROM ACTS OF:
+SAFE & CARING SCHOOLS: ARE FREE FROM ACTS OF:

-- Bullying (including cyber-bullying) - Harassment, threat, intimidation and marginalization - Violence in any form - Abuse in any form (verbal, physical, sexual) - o Intolerance and discrimination in any form, i.e. based on an individual or group's race, colour, ancestry, place of origin, political belief, religion, marital status, family status, physical or mental disability, sex, sexual orientation, or age. - Retribution against a person who has reported incidents
+- o Bullying (including cyber-bullying) - o Harassment, threat, intimidation and marginalization - o Violence in any form - O Abuse in any form (verbal, physical, sexual) - Intolerance and discrimination in any form, i.e. based on an individual or group's race, colour, ancestry, place of origin, political belief, religion, marital status, family status, physical or mental disability, sex, sexual orientation, or age. - o Retribution against a person who has reported incidents